pieroxy/conkw/doc/GRABBER_EMI.md

 If one of the parameters is missing or incorrect, the endpoint returns a http 400 code with the body being the error message.

-Example of calls (The first two are equivalent and ingest the same metric):
+Example of calls with curl (The first two are equivalent and ingest the same metric):

 ```sh
 curl 'http://localhost:12789/emi?ns=test_emi&name=metric1&value=2&type=num' -X POST